Xinhua Dictionary

 The Xinhua Zidian (新华字典 (Xīnhuá Zìdiǎn)), also as Xinhua Dictionary, is a Chinese-language dictionary published by the Commercial Press.
 The first edition of Xinhua Zidian was published in 1957.
-The latest version is the 12th edition, which was published in August 2020.
+The most recent version is the 12th edition, which was published in August 2020.

 It is the best-selling Chinese dictionary and the world's most popular reference work.
 In 2016, Guinness World Records officially confirmed that the dictionary, published by The Commercial Press, is the "Most popular dictionary" and the "Best-selling book (regularly updated)".
 It is considered a symbol of Chinese culture.

 This pocket-sized dictionary of Chinese characters uses simplified Chinese characters and pinyin romanization.
 The most recent Xinhua Zidian edition (the 12th) contains 3,300 compounds and includes over 13,000 logograms, including traditional Chinese characters and variant Chinese characters.
 Bopomofo is used as a supplement alongside Pinyin.
 Xinhua Zidian is divided into 189 "radicals" or "section headers".
 More recent editions have followed a GB13000.1 national standard in using a 201-radical system.

 Besides their popular concise version Xinhua Zidian, Commercial Press also publishes a large-print edition and a Xinhua Dictionary with English Translation.
 In addition, the Shanxi Education Press publishes a pinyin-edition Xinhua Zidian with both characters and orthographically precise transcriptions.